-I wrote one of these posts last year reflecting on 2016, and despite thinking that 2016 couldn’t top 2015, it did, which was pretty hard considering I got a new job, travelled the world for a month and bought a brand new apartment with Darryl.
+I wrote one of these posts last year, and despite thinking that 2016 couldn’t top 2015, it did, which was pretty hard considering I got a new job, travelled the world for a month and bought a brand new apartment with Darryl.
 2016 was the year we moved into our new home, I was offered a permanent contract in my job, we did plenty more travelling and I lost a fair bit of weight.
 But what about 2017, does it top 2016, or even 2015?
 I’d say so, but in different ways.
-2017 has been a year of ups and downs, but thankfully, mostly ups.
-Here’s some of what went down.

 January / April 2017

 To be honest I didn’t have the best start to the year.
-I finished 2016 having lost weight and achieved my ‘dream body’ by completing The Body Coach’s 90 Day Plan, but as I went into 2017, I became completely obsessed with myself.
-Was I getting fat again?
+I finished 2016 having lost weight and achieved my ‘dream body’ by completing The Body Coach’s 90 Day Plan, but as I went into 2017, I became completely obsessed.
+Was I getting fat?
 What should I eat?
-Should I eat at all?
 It got insane, to the point where I went to the doctors and was handed a card for a counselling helpline.
 As if I couldn’t get any lower, they then told me I needed to speak to somebody who specialised in eating disorders.
-January to April were probably the darkest months of my life so far.
+So yeah, January to April were probably the darkest months of my life so far.
 I don’t know how I got myself out of that place, but I’m so thankful that I did.
-I’m also thankful for the overwhelming response that I had following my very honest post about it all.
-Note: I have nothing against Joe or his plan, I just let myself get carried away with it.
-Looking back at my old posts, everything was so ‘fitness and food’ heavy.
-It’s draining to read it all back.
-Now, I’m a different person with a different mindset.
-I’m not as slim or as toned as I was, but I’m happy, and now I can see how much more important that is.

 May 28th is mine and Darryl’s ‘anniversary’, and this year we hit six years.
 Six whole years!
 That’s pretty mad for two kids that met at school (well, a house party technically).
 To celebrate, Darryl organised our first trip of 2017 — a day in Amsterdam.
 We were hit by every kind of delay possible but we still managed to fly to another part of the world, spend all afternoon walking around a sizeable city and fly home again in under 24 hours.
 I’m pretty proud of that.